LumoFace/fast-segmentation-editor/README.md

 The various button functionalities include:
 + __Input File__ - Browse to load an image file.
 + __Output Path__ - Browse to the root folder where output should be saved.
 It automatically creates three subfolders.
-+ __Previous/Next Image__ - If more images are found in the same folder as the Input File, one can jump betw
++ __Previous/Next Image__ - If more images are found in the same folder as the Input File, one can jump between images with these buttons.
++ __Refresh__ - Discards changes.